rand/RUNE/README.md

 # RUNE - High-Performance Authorization & Configuration Engine

-RUNE is a production-grade authorization and configuration system that combines Datalog-based configuration rules with Cedar-style authorization policies.
+RUNE is a principled authorization and configuration system that combines Datalog-based configuration rules with Cedar-style authorization policies.
 It provides **real, enforceable guardrails** for AI agents with sub-millisecond latency and 5M+ ops/sec throughput.

 ## Key Features